 Ladies: It's Not Just Hormones, It's Your Diet

 It’s no secret hormones have an impact on your mood, weight, sleep habits, and digestion.
 But hormones aren’t entirely left up to Mother Nature to control.
-In fact, what you eat can have a direct impact on hormonal balances and how you feel.
+In fact, there is a direct connection between your diet and hormonal balance that impacts how you feel.

 The next time you get that “something’s not normal” feeling, take a closer look at your diet.
 You should be eating lots of fruits and vegetables, along with other healthy foods like lean meats, fish, legumes, low-fat dairy or soy products, nuts and seeds, and plenty of water.